How to Optimize Website Content for SEO

 SEO Tool: SEO Multi-Page Information Tool

 The most popular search engine optimization tool in our entire SEOToolSet® is our Single Page Analyzer, which lists the top keywords plus a whole lot more.
-The free version below, provided for you as an essential part of this SEO tutorial, shows a small fraction of that tool’s power.
+The free version below, provided for you as an essential part of this SEO Guide, shows a small fraction of that tool’s power.

 Running the Single Page Analyzer shows you the density for your keywords in the various categories: title, meta description, meta keywords, image alt attributes, heading levels, first 200 words, and total body copy.
 It also analyzes the reading level and other metrics, so make sure those are appropriate for the audience you’re targeting.

 Following our specified SEO web page optimization methodology, you can review these reports to see what you need to change or add to your pages.
 SEOs often run this tool several times as they test and adjust their web page’s optimization.
-The Single Page Analyzer reports show red to indicate a value that is too low, and blue for a value that’s abnormally high, based on SEO best practices.
+The Single Page Analyzer reports show red to indicate a value that is too low and blue for a value that’s abnormally high, based on SEO best practices.

 Enter the specific URL of your web page and click Run Page Analyzer.